-Atletico Madrid, Inter Milan follow Premier League clubs in withdrawing from European Super League
+Super League: Atletico Madrid, Inter, AC Milan follow Premier League clubs in withdrawing from event

 “FC Internazionale Milano confirm that the club is no longer part of the Super League project,” the team said in a statement.

-The Chinese-owned club are the first Italian side to withdraw from the 12-team project which also includes Juventus and AC Milan.
+The Chinese-owned club are the first Italian side to withdraw from the 12-team project which also included Juventus and AC Milan originally.

+Later on Wednesday, AC Milan confirmed their departure amid a backlash from fans around the world, the Italian club confirmed.

+“The voices and the concerns of fans around the world have clearly been expressed about the Super League, and AC Milan must be sensitive to the voice of those who love this wonderful sport,” Milan said in a statement.